hashmich/GeoCrunch/README.md

 ## Getting started

-### See the analysis results of example data in the GeoCrunch viewer
+### See the analysis results of sample data in the GeoCrunch viewer

+Download and unpack the demo.zip package.
-Start the GeoCrunch Viewer by opening the file *geoCrunch_example/webapp/index.html* in a standard conform web browser (Safari might have problems).
+Start the GeoCrunch Viewer by opening the file *demo/webapp/index.html* in a standard conform web browser (Safari might have problems).
 An internet connection is required to render the map tiles.